chef-boneyard/chef-web-docs-2016/includes_private_chef_1x/includes_private_chef_1x_install_ha_monitor_device_sync.rst

 ..
 The contents of this file may be included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-Before proceeding with the installation, YOU MUST allow the |drbd| devices to fully synchronize.
+Before proceeding with the installation, |drbd| MUST be allowed to fully synchronize all devices.
 To observe the synchronization process, you can run:

-Observe |drbd| synchronization status

 .. code-block:: bash

    $ watch -n1 cat /proc/drbd

-You will see output similar to:
+Output similar to the following will be shown:

 .. code-block:: bash